-When the WDTEx bits of the Configuration Words are set to '01', the WDT is controlled by the SWDTEN bit of the WDTCON register.
+When the WDTE bits of Configuration Words are set to '01', the WDT is controlled by the SWDTEN bit of the WDTCON register.

 WDT protection is unchanged by Sleep.
 See Table 9-1 for more details.

 TABLE 9-1: WDT OPERATING MODES